 Each group uses tagged videos to produce a Story (edit) which includes titles and music.

-Each of the videos produced by the groups is played back to the community, and copies of the content are left with community representitives.
+Each of the videos produced by the groups is played back to the community, and copies of the content are left with community representatives.

-The output of the process is a set of curated videos from representitive groups within the community.
+The output of the process is a set of curated videos from representative groups within the community.
 These videos are tagged with labels related to the input criteria.